romainmenke/walker/README.md

  - Download Enjoyable : https://yukkurigames.com/enjoyable/
  - Connect a controller (PS3 bindings are also in the repo)
  - Move arround with the arrow keys

+### Disclaimer :

+This is a serious tool for testing mapping application, don't use it to cheat in games like Pokemon GO.
+Spoofing your location on iOS devices should only be used for testing. ;-)